 The current de-facto approach in Indian industry is to import the electrolyzer stack and other critical components such as rectifier, analyser systems etc. from China/Japan/EU and do the low-value work of setting up the rest of the BOP (a.k.a pumps, pipes and tanks) in India.

-If we want to ensure our country's energy independence, the time to act is now.
+If we want to ensure our country's energy independence and mitigate the spiralling effects of climate change, the time to act is now.